 The cancer cells in Burkitt lymphoma come from B-lymphocytes and they produce proteins normally made by B-lymphocytes such as CD20, PAX5 or CD79a.
 They also produce CD10 and BCL6.
 The cancer cells produce MYC in almost all cases.
 Other markers commonly used in the diagnosis of B-cell lymphomas, such as CD5, CD23 or BCL2, are negative.

 Pathologists can also use immunohistochemistry to determine how fast the cancer cells are dividing to create new cancer cells.
 This is called the proliferation index.
 Ki-67 (also called MIB1) will be positive in cells that are in the process of dividing to produce more cells.
 The cells of Burkitt lymphoma divide quickly and Ki-67 will be positive in almost all the cells.
 For this reason, the proliferation index is usually close to 100%.

 Sometimes, a piece of DNA falls off one chromosome and becomes attached to a different chromosome.
-This is called a translocation and it can result in the cell making a new and abnormal protein.
-If the new protein allows the cell to live longer than other cells or spread to other parts of the body, the cell can become a cancer (a malignant tumour).
+This is called translocation and it can result in the cell making a new and abnormal protein.
+If the new protein allows the cell to live longer than other cells or spread to other parts of the body, the cell can become cancer.

 Burkitt lymphoma is characterized by a translocation in the gene MYC, which creates a protein by the same name that can be seen by immunohistochemistry.
 Pathologists usually test for these molecular changes by performing fluorescence in situ hybridization (FISH) on a piece of the tissue from the tumour.
 This type of testing can be done on the biopsy specimen or when your tumour has been surgically removed.
 This test can be used to help confirm the diagnosis of Burkitt lymphoma.